 We are often asked about how we make admissions decisions.
 Since we look at each case individually, it is difficult to make meaningful generalizations or to speak about average test scores or GPAs.
 Nonetheless, it is true that many of our admitted applicants have GRE scores in the top deciles, and all have very strong letters of recommendation and personal statements that evidence a good sense of fit with our department’s areas of research strength.
 Although a formal background in sociology is not a requirement for admissions, many of our incoming students do enter our program with Masters’ degrees in sociology or other related fields, and certainly a solid background in the social sciences and clear sense of direction is essential for early success.
 Our program requirements have been recently redeveloped to best prepare students for the competitive realities of the academic, public, and private sector job markets.

-The Sociology Department will not be accepting applications to its PhD program for the 2021-2022 academic year.
-The Department looks forward to reopening the admissions process in the fall of 2021.
+To better support our current students through the global pandemic, admissions for our Ph.D.
+Program will be paused for the 2021-2022 academic year.
+We look forward to reopening the admissions process in the fall of 2021.

 Master's of Social Analysis and Research Program

 The application process begins September 1st and ends February 1st.
 For admissions requirements, please visit the Graduate School.
 Specific inquiries not covered in the MSAR FAQ can be directed to the Associate Director of Masters of Social Analysis and Research, Carrie Spearin at [email protected].

 5th-Year Master's of Social Analysis and Research Program

 The application process begins September 1st.
 The committee reviews applications on a rolling basis beginning March 1st and ending on May 31st.
 Applications must be received before completion of the undergraduate degree requirements.
 Specific inquiries not covered in the 5th-year MSAR FAQ can be directed to the Associate Director of Masters of Social Analysis and Research, Carrie Spearin at [email protected].